 Thanks for taking the time to learn a little about my language and I hope you find this guide useful on your next visit to Wales.
 With so many of the Welsh mountains and geographical points in Welsh, it’s useful to get your head around their meanings before embarking on a hike.

-I hope you can now confidently describe your walking adventures to all those that are forced to listen!
+I hope you can now confidently describe your walking adventures to all those that are forced to listen them!

 To see hiking guides for the Brecon Beacons and Snowdonia, click this link.